Influence of Hyperfine Interaction on the Entanglement of Photons Generated by Biexciton Recombination: Results

 \subsection{Dominant Source of Decoherence}

 In order to improve the concurrence we first establish which source of decoherence causes more loss of concurrence, the FSS or the Overhauser field.
 From Fig. \ref{BfieldFig} this is not obvious, because at $B_x = \Bcr$ the FSS is minimized but the dephasing from the Overhauser field is maximized.
 Taking both into account and allowing in addition a magnetic field to be applied along $\hat z$ as well we find the concurrence as function of the applied magnetic field depicted in Fig. \ref{totConcFig}.
+From our calculations we find a maximum value for the concurrence $C_{\rm max} \approx 0.54$.
+This is consistent with experimentally reported values of typically around $0.5$\cite{1405.3765,young,hafenbrak}.
+However, it should be noted, that a broad range of values for the concurrence have been reported, spanning between $0.16$\cite{muller} and $0.8$\cite{zwiller1}.

 We see that the two global maxima are located at $(B_x = \pm \Bcr, B_y = 0, B_z = 0)$ which indicates that the FSS is a stronger source of decoherence than the Overhauser field.
 Still, the concurrence does not reach unity but is rather close to the minimum observed in Fig. \ref{BfieldFig}a.
 From these observations we conclude that in order to maximize the concurrence, we should keep $B_x = \pm\Bcr$ to eliminate the FSS and now focus on reducing the uncertainty of the Overhauser field.
 One way of achieving this is to polarize the nuclear spins, which has been experimentally realized\cite{PhysRevLett.96.167403,PhysRevLett.94.047402,PhysRevLett.104.066804,Munsch2014,PhysRevLett.98.107401,PhysRevB.80.035326,PhysRevB.74.245306}, and is investigated in the next section.
 In addition to the two global maxima, there are four local maxima located close to $|B_x| = 1.5$ T, $|B_z| = 0.25$ T. Although the concurrence is smaller at these points than at the global maxima, they indicate the significance of including the effects of both sources of decoherence simultaneously.